sjoerd-verhagen/hellofresh-seasonality-spain/index.md

 **Underused despite high availability** – Ingredients that are in season most of the year but rarely used.
 While staples like _ajo_ (garlic), _patata_ (potato), and _zanahoria_ (carrot) are fresh year-round and used often, others such as _pack choi_ (fresh for 10 months but in only one recipe) and _rábano_ (radish, fresh for 9 months but also in just one recipe) are barely present.

+**What I learned**
 With the year-round patterns clear, the next step is to focus on _**invierno**_ (winter).
-Here, the gap is driven by ingredients like calabacín and tomate, which are out of season all winter yet appear regularly in recipes.
+Here, the gap is driven by ingredients like _calabacín_ and _tomate_, which are out of season all winter yet appear regularly in recipes.
 This pulls the overall winter freshness down to around 70% despite 44 produce items being in season — a pattern we explore in detail in Step 2.3.

 </details>